NALSA (Free and Competent Legal Services) Regulations,2010

 (7) Requests received through e-mails and interactive on-line facility also may be considered for free legal services after verification of the identity of the applicant and on ensuring that he or she owns the authorship of the grievances projected.

-Legal Services Institution to have a front office.- (1) All Legal Services Institutions shall have a front office to be manned by a panel lawyer and one or more para-legal volunteers available during office hours.
+4. Legal Services Institution to have a front office.- (1) All Legal Services Institutions shall have a front office to be manned by* one or more para-legal volunteers available during office hours.

-(2) In the case of court based legal services, such lawyer shall after consideration of the application, forward the same to the Committee set up under regulation 7 and for other types of legal services, the panel lawyer in the front office may provide such legal services.
+(2) In the case of court based legal services, services of such panel lawyer or retainer lawyer may be provided and such lawyer shall, after considering the application, forward the same to the Committee set up under regulation 7;

 (3) The panel lawyer in the front office shall render services like drafting notices, sending replies to lawyers’ notices and drafting applications, petitions etc.